noomerzx/vue-barcode-scanner/README.md

 // sound will trigger when it's already scanned let options = {
   sound: true, // default is false
-  soundSrc: '/static/sound.wav' // default is blank
+  soundSrc: '/static/sound.wav', // default is blank
-  sensitivity: 300 // default is 100
+  sensitivity: 300, // default is 100
+  requiredAttr: true // default is false
 }

 Vue.use(VueBarcodeScanner, options)

 ```

+* Please note that if "requiredAttr" set to "true" you need to specific some input field with "data-barcode" and then only this input response to scanner
 ----------------------------------------
 ## Methods
 ### init